ATATC/CIV102-Bridge-Project/README.md

 ### Complex Cross-sections

 To construct a cross-section consisting of multiple basic cross-sections, you need to know the x and y offsets of each component.
-We use the common sign convention that the origin of each relative coordinate system is at the bottom-left corner.
+We use the common sign convention that the origin of each relative coordinate system is in the bottom-left corner.

 #### Hollow Square HSS 305x305x13